GeorgeOrwellIn1984/free-for-dev/README.md

 # free-for.dev

-it changes for commit number 3 in branch 1
+it changes for commit number 3 in branch 1 another changes in clonned for commit number 1 in branch 1

 Developers and Open Source authors now have a massive amount of services offering free tiers, but it can be hard to find them all to make informed decisions.